 AO: This is the transcript from an opening keynote presentation given by the Chief Technical Officer of IBM Watson at the public launch of the IBM Research Lab at their campus in Nairobi, Kenya in 2014.
 Find the official press release from IBM related to this visit here.

 Angela Okune, "Keynote Presentation at IBM Research Lab.
 (2014, March 18).
-[Transcript based on personal recording].", contributed by Angela Okune and Angela Okune, Research Data Share, Platform for Experimental Collaborative Ethnography, last modified 23 October 2020, accessed 7 May 2021.
+[Transcript based on personal recording].", contributed by Angela Okune, Research Data Share, Platform for Experimental Collaborative Ethnography, last modified 23 October 2020, accessed 26 July 2021.